It’s here. Finally. After months of speculation, Apple has unveiled the iPhone 12 range, and it’s the most impressive update to the iPhone family yet.

 iPhone 12 headphones: no EarPods for you

 Apple says this is due to environmental concerns.
-After all, most households are drowning in power adaptors they don’t need.
+After all, most households have far more power adaptors than they actually need.
 And eliminating all this waste has to be a good thing.
 But it may also be a financial decision.
 Apple will save a fortune by not manufacturing more power adaptors for each new iPhone it sells.
-And by not supplying headphones, it can nudge you in the direction of its AirPods wireless headphones.
+And by not supplying headphones, it can nudge you in the direction of its expensive AirPods wireless headphones.

 iPhone 12 price: from fairly affordable to sky high